 Finding Your Cat’s Sweet Spot

 Part of learning how to pet a cat is knowing where your cat’s sweet spots are.
 Petting your cat the right way strengthens your bond and establishes trust in your relationship.
 To find your kitty’s sweet spot, try a few places and take note of her body language.
 “Watch the cat’s response to your touch—if you stop, do they lean in for more?
 If you reach toward them, do they recoil?”
-Szumowski says.
+Szumowski asks.

-Timing is also important, remarks Szumowski.
+Timing is also important, says Szumowski.
 If your cat exhibits loose, open body posture with a high tail, she will likely be more receptive to some cuddling time.
 If your cat’s legs and tail are drawn closer to her body, that means she’s not interested and is hanging out the “do not disturb” sign.

 Also be on the lookout for mood changes signaling when your cat has had enough petting for the time being.
 A flicking or thumping tail, direct stare or twitching skin may be indications that your cat is over-stimulated, so you should withdraw contact, Szumowski advises.